 TranceFormation Breathwork is suitable for all reasonably healthy “normal” men and women of any age.

 * The name ‘TranceFormation Breathwork’ was first used and copyrighted by Tamboo in 1995.
-Partly, this was a satirical reaction to the use of ‘copyright’ for Grof’s Holotropic Breathwork, the Primal Therapy use of Primal Breathwork, and the Rebirthing movement’s use of Rebirthing Breath.
-And the self-righteous manner with which each camp demands certification and allegiance to the name, method and teaching of that sect.
+This was a satirical reaction to the use of ‘copyright’ for Grof’s Holotropic Breathwork, the Primal Therapy Movement’s use of Primal Breathwork, the Rebirthing movement’s use of Rebirthing Breath, and everyone else in the Breathwork Alliance who came up with their own variation.
+And the self-righteous manner with which each camp demanded their certification and rigorous allegiance to the name, method and teachings of that sect.
 All these and more were (still are, probably) ‘Copyrighted’.
-There is something ironic about a method who’s entire raison d’etre is opening the creative imagination and original mind demanding strict adherence to the dogma of the procedure.
+While training and guidance are important initially, there is something ironic about a method who’s entire raison d’etre is opening the creative imagination and original mind demanding strict adherence to the dogma of the procedure.

 More recently, a newly name-changed ‘copyrighted’ breath modality called Transformational Breathwork was floated into the new age market place.
-Amazingly, it uses ideas that have been published on this website, and everywhere else, for decades, but it still claims it is ‘copyrighted’ with its dutiful circle-c.
+By the law of delayed synchronicity, it expresses ideas, and even uses phrases, that are surprisingly similar to some published on this website (and elsewhere) for decades, but it still claims it is ‘copyrighted’ with its dutiful circle-c.
 After all, it claims, it ‘goes beyond Holotropic and Rebirthing’.
+Of course.